That’s right, vegans don’t miss out on this essential. Here’s where you can get vegan za around town, plus a couple recipes to make pizza at home!

 Bucceto’s Smiling Teeth

-The gluten-free crust is certified vegan, that plus the “tomato sauce” and veggies makes for a delightful vegan pizza experience.
+The gluten-free crust is certified vegan, that plus the “tomato sauce” (not default pizza sauce) and veggies makes for a delightful vegan pizza experience.
 They’ve got a few non-pizza vegan dishes too, in case you’re not a pizza person (hey, it’s your life).
 Check out the full list here on the dining guide, they have two locations!

 If you live on or near IU’s campus, you are probably quite familiar with this one.
 If you’ve gone vegan since college don’t worry, you can still enjoy this student essential.
 The dough and several sauces are vegan, add veggies and you’re set!
 Check ’em out on the dining guide, they’ve got four locations in Bloomington.